libopencm3/libopencm3-examples/README.md

 that, you can type "make clean; make" in any of the individual project directories later.

+Some examples use the libopencm3 dynamic linker script generator.
+This (currently) requires GNU awk.  (mawk will not work) See https://github.com/libopencm3/libopencm3/pull/731

 For more verbose output, to see compiler command lines, use "make V=1" For insanity levels of verboseness, use "make V=99"